3dem/emhub/docs/installation/basic_setup.rst

    "``main_left_sidebar.html``", "Left panel with sections and links to other pages. " "``dashboard_right.html``", "Right content of the Dashboard page."

-Templates requires underlying ``content`` functions that provides the data source for the templates.
+Templates requires underlying ``content`` functions that provide the data source for the templates.
 New templates might require the definition of new content functions in the file ``$EMHUB_INSTANCE/extra/data_content.py``.
-It is also possible to extend the existing REST API by definition new endpoints in ``$EMHUB_INSTANCE/extra/api.py``.
+It is also possible to extend the existing REST API by defining new endpoints in ``$EMHUB_INSTANCE/extra/api.py``.

 Read more about :any:`Customizing EMhub`.